 Therefore, liability will be divided according to each individual’s negligence.
 As mentioned, damages will also be divided according to each individual’s degree of liability.

-However, if you have not purchased uninsured/underinsured motorist coverage, you may still be able to recover damages.
+It should be noted that, if you have not purchased uninsured/underinsured motorist coverage, you may still be able to recover damages.
 An experienced Los Angeles auto accident attorney can help explain other options for you to recover the damages.

 Trying to handle a car accident claim on your own will not only get you less money than you deserve, but it is more stressful than you may think.
 The insurance companies are not on your side.
 They are trained to pay car accident victims less than what they deserve.
 Their success is entirely dependent on making money by paying you less than what they collect in premiums.